 We as startups want to scale up and build larger teams.
 We want those new employees to embody the culture.
 Wouldn’t you agree?

-14-day free trials are available.
+14-day free trial are available.
 No credit card required.

 How Company Culture Affects Hiring and Employee Retention